nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

    The format used for keyboard reports is the following byte array: ``[modifier, reserved, Key1, Key2, Key3, Key4, Key6]``.

    Similarly, further press and release events will result in press and release notifications of subsequent characters of the test string.
-   Therefore, pushing Button 1 again will result in notification of press and release reports for character "e".
+   Therefore, pressing Button 1 again will result in notification of press and release reports for character "e".
 #.
-Push Button 2 and hold it while pushing Button 1.
+Press Button 2 and hold it while pressing Button 1.
-   Pushing Button 2 changes the modifier bit to 02, which simulates pushing the Shift key on a keyboard.
+   Pressing Button 2 changes the modifier bit to 02, which simulates pressing the Shift key on a keyboard.

    Observe that two notifications are received on one of the HID Report characteristics, denoting press and release for one character of the test message.
    The first one has the value ``02000F0000000000``, the second has the value ``0200000000000000``.